 Most of us see rocks piles, mountain foothills and trails as roadblocks.
-TDS employee Zachary Abbott, network specialist – Network Operations in St. George, sees an adventure to drive right over them.
+TDS associate Zachary Abbott, network specialist – Network Operations in St. George, sees an adventure to drive right over them.

 Zack is an extreme rock crawler.
 He uses a Jeep and goes off-road to climb steep rocks and mountain cliffs.

 “I’ve always been into Jeeps and playing in the sand and rocks,” he said.